mmguberina/RLmaster/README.md

 from the buffer so that you know that you're actually working with appropriate frames. and yes this will require a lot of boring index management, but hey, that's life too.
 1.3 (LATER STEP) get the inverse model to work too
-1.4 write new utility and visualization function to be able to see the results. this will most likely be easiest to achieve if you just run it in testing mode from the replay buffer + rendering. that's so because the input will already be processes from batches from the replay buffer, so why write new code to the same exact thing?
+X 1.4 write new utility and visualization function to be able to see the results. this will most likely be easiest to achieve if you just run it in testing mode from the replay buffer + rendering. that's so because the input will already be processes from batches from the replay buffer, so why write new code to the same exact thing?